hashcube/Coding-Standards/php.md

 ```
 ## Spacing and empty lines

-* Give necessary empty lines to make code more readble
+* Give necessary empty lines to make code more readable

 ```php
 <?php